jukemori/react-retailing-app/README.md

 ```

 ## Architecture and Strategy
-The application follows a component-based architecture and utilizes React and TypeScript.
-The main components in the project are:
+The application follows a component-based architecture and utilizes React and TypeScript with a Vite setup.
+The main components of the project are:

 ``` shell
 - src/